Dukeke/Resume/Infrastructure Engineer-Duchunpeng.md

 Skills
 ------

- - Familiar with C++, know Java/Python.
+ - Familiar with Java, know C++/Python/Go.
 Comfortable working on Linux, familiar with Redhat/Ubuntu.
- - Experience in distributed development.
+ - Three years of experience in distributed development.
  - Basic experience of Hadoop/Spark/HBase.
- - Three years of experience with Git, worked with others on GitHub/svn.
+ - Three years of experience with Git, worked with others on Git.
- - Proficient in English, passed CET6.
+ - Proficient in English.

 Work Experience
 ---------------

- - ***Baidu, Inc. Shenzhen, China.*** Research and Development engineer Intern.
+ - ***Baidu, Inc. Shenzhen, China.*** Research and Development engineer.
 May 2017 – Now
 <br>**Description:**
 <br>Developing a non-relational, distributed database called “TableII” , which modeled after Google's BigTable and is written in C++.
 It runs on top of Baidu’s distributed filesystem “AFS”.
 <br>**Responsibilities:**